 One of the biggest misconceptions about Medicare is that it is self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
 In fact, payroll taxes and premiums together only cover about half of the program’s cost.
 The rest is financed largely by general federal revenues.

-Medicare is a major federal program that provides health insurance to people who are 65 and older, blind or disabled.
-In 2014, Medicare provided benefits to over 15 percent of the population, or 54 million people — including 45 million seniors and 9 million persons with disabilities.
-The number of people enrolled in Medicare has more than doubled since 1970, climbing from 20 million in 1970 to 54 million in 2014, and it is projected to reach 90 million by 2040.
+Medicare is a major federal program that provides health insurance to people who are 65 and older, blind, or disabled.
+In 2017, Medicare provided benefits to over 15 percent of the population, or 57 million people — including 48 million seniors and 9 million persons with disabilities.
+The number of people enrolled in Medicare has more than doubled since 1970, climbing from 20 million in 1970 to 59 million in 2017, and it is projected to reach 89 million by 2042.

-In FY 2014, the Medicare program cost $505 billion, about 14 percent of total federal government spending.
-After Social Security and defense, Medicare was the third largest program in the federal budget last year.
+In FY 2017, the Medicare program cost $590 billion, about 15 percent of total federal government spending.
+After Social Security, Medicare was the second largest program in the federal budget last year.

-Between 2011 and 2029, the nation’s 76 million baby boomers will turn 65 and become eligible for Medicare, boosting program enrollment from 49 million to 81 million in less than 20 years.
-If current policies continue, Medicare spending will rise from 3 percent of GDP in 2014 to 5 percent of GDP in 2040, and up to 7% of GDP by FY 2065.
+Between 2011 and 2029, the nation’s 76 million baby boomers will turn 65 and become eligible for Medicare, boosting program enrollment from 49 million to 80 million over the same period.
+If current policies continue, Medicare spending will rise from 3.1 percent of GDP in 2017 to 6.1 percent of GDP in 2047.

-The growth of health care costs will put increasing pressure on the system's finances — and the rest of the budget.
-Altogether, the growth of federal spending on Medicare and other major health care programs (Medicaid, the Children’s Health Insurance Program, and subsidies for the health insurance exchanges) is projected to account for about 70 percent of the rise in federal non-interest spending over the next 25 years.
+The growth of healthcare costs will put increasing pressure on the system's finances — and the rest of the budget.
+Altogether, the growth of federal spending on Medicare and other major healthcare programs (Medicaid, the Children’s Health Insurance Program, and subsidies for the health insurance exchanges) is projected to account for about 90 percent of the rise in federal non-interest spending over the next 25 years.

 One of the biggest misconceptions about Medicare is that it is self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
-In fact, payroll taxes and premiums together covered only 53 percent of Medicare's costs in 2014.
+In fact, payroll taxes, premiums, and other receipts covered only 58 percent of Medicare's costs in 2017.
 General federal revenues from U.S. taxpayers made up most of the difference.

 Medicare financing has changed significantly over the past forty years.
 In 1970, payroll taxes financed 62 percent of the Medicare spending.
-By 2014, however, payroll taxes covered only 38 percent in 2014 of the program’s costs.
+In 2017, however, payroll taxes cover only 38 percent of the program’s costs.
 This decline occurred despite changes in the structure of the Medicare payroll tax, which increased payroll tax revenue.
-In 1986, for example, the payroll tax rate for Medicare increased, increasing employer and employee’s contribution rates each from 0.6 percent to 1.45 percent of wages.4 Later, in 1994, the cap on earnings was eliminated, which limited the amount of income subject to the Medicare payroll tax (the cap on earnings for the payroll tax that funds Social Security, however was not eliminated).
+In 1986, for example, the payroll tax rate for Medicare increased, increasing employer and employee’s contribution rates each from 0.6 percent to 1.45 percent of wages.4 Later, in 1994, the cap on earnings, which limited the amount of income subject to the Medicare payroll tax, was eliminated (the cap on earnings for the payroll tax that funds Social Security, however was not eliminated).
 Most recently, the Affordable Care Act of 2012 (ACA) increased payroll tax rates for high earners by an additional 0.9 percentage points beginning in 2013.
-All of these changes, however, will not be sufficient to offset future cost growth.
+Unfortunately, all of these changes will not be sufficient to offset future cost growth.

-In 2014, general federal revenues were the largest single source of Medicare financing.
-Over 43 percent of Medicare’s income came from general revenue funds in 2014, up from 25 percent in 1970.
+In 2017, general federal revenues were the largest single source of Medicare financing.
+42 percent of Medicare’s income came from general revenue funds, up from 25 percent in 1970.
 Looking forward, general revenues are projected to continue funding a major share of the Medicare program.
-By 2050, the trustees project that the general taxpayer will cover the costs of about half of the program.
+By 2050, the trustees project that the general revenue will cover the costs of about half of the program.

 Medicare finances an array of health services.
-Hospital expenses are the largest single component of Medicare’s spending, accounting for about 41 percent of the program’s spending in 2014.
-The result is not surprising: hospitalizations are associated with very high cost health episodes.
+Hospital expenses are the largest single component of Medicare’s spending, accounting for about 40 percent of the program’s spending in 2017.
+This is not surprising as hospitalizations are associated with very high cost health episodes.

 However, the share of spending devoted to hospital care has declined since the program's inception.
 While spending for physician services has hovered between 20 and 25 percent for most of the program's history, the share devoted to other benefits has grown.
 Most notably, the introduction of the prescription drug benefit significantly shifted the composition of Medicare spending.

 Medicare is a major player in our nation's health system.
-The program pays for about a fifth of all health care spending in the United States, including 28 percent of all prescription drug costs, 26 percent of all hospital bills, and 22 percent of all physician expenses.5 Medicare pays for an even greater share of home health spending in the United States (about 41 percent), which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.
+The program pays for about a fifth of all healthcare spending in the United States, including 30 percent of all prescription drug costs, 25 percent of all hospital bills, and 22 percent of all physician expenses.5 Medicare pays for an even greater share of home health spending in the United States (about 40 percent), which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.

 Some important first steps have already been taken to constrain Medicare’s growing costs and improve the program overall.
 Mirroring national healthcare trends, Medicare is increasingly concerned with changing how care is delivered and paid for.
 In this vein, the program has begun to embrace an effort to better coordinate care for patients with multiple or chronic conditions.
 Another shift that has begun to emerge is the movement away from the fee-for-service payment structure, which incentivizes physicians to prioritize volume over value when providing care.
 These and other solutions are likely to gain momentum as Medicare’s financial pressures mount.